kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 ContainerConfig, UpdateContainerResourcesRequest and PodSandboxConfig messages of the CRI API.

-With this information, the runtime can for example do detailed resource allocation so that CPU, memory and other resources for each container are optimally aligned.
-This applies to scenarios where the kubelet CPU manager is disabled (by using the `none` CPU manager policy).
+However, the proposal does not suggest any changes to the division of responsibilities between the kubelet and the runtime or in the pod and container lifecycle management.
+The additional information can be thought seen as a "forward lookup" of things that are going to happen in the future.
+Information that can be used in scenarios that depend on it.

-The resource information is included in PodSandboxConfig so that the runtime can see the full picture of Pod's resource usage at Pod creation time, for example enabling more holistic resource allocation and thus better interoperability between containers inside the Pod.
+With the extended PodSandboxConfig, the runtime can see the full picture of Pod's resource usage at Pod creation time, for example enabling more holistic resource allocation and thus better interoperability between containers inside the Pod.
+The runtime may use the information to make preparations for all upcoming containers of the pod.
+E.g.  setup all needed resources for a VM-based pod or prepare for optimal allocation of resources of all the containers of the Pod.

 Also the CreateContainer request is extended to include the unmodified resource requirements.
 This make it possible for the CRI runtime to detect any changes in the pod resources that happen between the Pod creation and container creation in e.g.  scenarios where in-place pod updates are involved.

-[KEP-1287][kep-1287] ([Issue][kep-1287-issue]) Beta in Kubernetes v1.32
+[KEP-1287][kep-1287] ([Issue][kep-1287-issue]) Beta in Kubernetes v1.33
 introduced UpdatePodSandboxResources rpc to the CRI API.
 The UpdatePodSandboxResources CRI message is updated to include the resource information of all containers (aligning with UpdateContainerResourcesRequest).